tiendu/tiendu.github.io/_posts/2026-03-06-sed-gawk-guide-eng.md

 | sort -nr
 ```

-Each stage performs a single transformation.
+Each stage performs a small transformation.

 Complex behaviour emerges from chaining simple tools.